teambition/appearin-sdk/README.md

 To compile the latest sources do `grunt dev`.

-# Building for production
+## Building outside NPM
-Building for production is done by doing `grunt build`.
+Building outside NPM is done by doing `grunt build`.
 This will create three files:

 ````
 appearin-sdk.<version>.js